All women or couples planning a pregnancy, or who are already pregnant, should have a comprehensive family history recorded.1

 What do I need to know?

-Carrier screening is used to identify carriers of genetic conditions with an Autosomal recessive inheritance pattern.
+Reproductive carrier screening is used to identify carriers of genetic conditions with an Autosomal recessive inheritance or X-linked inheritance pattern.

-Traditionally, carrier screening for inherited recessive conditions was offered on the basis of ethnicity.
-However, given the multicultural nature of society and marriage between people of different ethnic backgrounds, ethnicity is less strongly predictive of carrier frequency in Australia.
-Therefore, carrier screening panels increasingly test for multiple conditions, irrespective of ethnicity.2
+Traditionally, reproductive carrier screening for inherited recessive conditions was offered on the basis of ethnicity.
+However, this is known to lead to significant under-identification of carrier couples.
+Given the multicultural nature of society and marriage between people of different ethnic backgrounds, ethnicity is poorly predictive of carrier frequency in Australia.

 The decision to undertake carrier screening is a personal choice to be made by the individual or couple.
 Women or couples should be informed of the benefits, limitations and cost of screening.
 Ideally, this information is provided pre-pregnancy.1